 Iraq's Dynamic Evolving Energy Landscape in 2024, A Comprehensive Overview

-Published about 2 months ago at 04 June 2024
+Published 6 months ago at 04 June 2024

 Iraq, a pivotal player in the global energy market, stands as the second-largest crude oil producer in OPEC, following Saudi Arabia, and the sixth-largest producer of total petroleum liquids worldwide.
 With the fifth-largest proved crude oil reserves globally, Iraq holds a significant position in the energy sector, underpinned by its extensive onshore oil fields, primarily in the Basra, Diyala, and Kirkuk regions.